jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

         endpoint)
 ```

+!!! warning
+    Submitting the samel URLs to multiple endpoints is not recommended.
+The IndexNow service is designed to propagate URLs to other search engines once you've submitted successfully to one IndexNow endpoint.

 ## List of Default Endpoints
-The following endpoints are provided by default with the IndexNow for Python package.
-If you can't find the endpoint you are looking for, you can also use a [custom endpoint] (custom-endpoint.md).
+The following endpoints are provided by default with the IndexNow for Python package:

 | Endpoint Enum                         | Name                                           | Endpoint URL                                                                         |
 | ------------------------------------- | ---------------------------------------------- | ------------------------------------------------------------------------------------ |